 Here are some Facebook video tips:

-• House your video content on Facebook natively.
-Due to Facebook’s timeline algorithm – you have a much higher chance of your video being seen by your community than when linked out.
+- Upload your video content directly to Facebook.
+You’ll have a much higher chance of your video being seen by your community than when linked out.

-• Deliver your Facebook videos in a square format.
-This is because it is important to format video to be more accommodating for viewers on mobile devices.
+- Deliver your Facebook videos in a square format.
+It’s important to format video to be more accommodating for viewers on mobile devices.

 6. Make Social Engagement Your Priority